-Hudson Visiting Fellow Robert McDowell was a Commissioner of the Federal Communications Commission (FCC) until 2013.
-He was appointed by presidents George W. Bush (2006) and Barack Obama (2009), and unanimously confirmed by the U.S. Senate each time.
+Hudson Senior Fellow Robert McDowell specializes in telecommunications policy.
+He previously served nearly seven years on the Federal Communications Commission (FCC), appointed by President George W. Bush in 2006, reappointed by President Barack Obama in 2009, and unanimously confirmed by the U.S. Senate each time.
 His second nomination in 2009 made him the first Republican appointed to an independent agency by President Obama.
 Prior to joining the FCC, he worked in senior positions in the telecommunications industry for 16 years.
 His strategic vision combined with his business, legal and political acumen have made him a highly effective leader with proven results.

 - Leading efforts to put more of the airwaves into the hands of American consumers through the auction of exclusive use licenses previously used for television as well as unlicensed use of various frequencies including the TV "white spaces" and the 5 GHz band.
 As a veteran of the two largest wireless auctions in U.S. history, he worked for the FCC to adopt "flexible use" policies to maximize freedom for entrepreneurs and innovators.